-Recently, we helped one of our clients to optimize the site load speed of his online store built with Shopify and implemented all steps from this checklist.
-As a result, the website load speed was halved, and the client stated that it increased the conversion rate in the Shopify store by 23%.
+Recently, we helped one of our clients to optimize the site load speed of their online store built with Shopify and implemented all steps from this checklist.
+As a result, the website load speed was two times faster, and the client stated that it increased the conversion rate in the Shopify store by 23%.

 #12 Security Issues

 Often, customers interrupt the checkout due to concerns about the security of payment processing.
 The online store conversion rate of Shopify won’t enjoy any increase if:

 - The website does not include evidence of its safety for the customer’s personal data

 - There are no reviews from other customers saying that they are satisfied with the provided services and security